-The proposed algorithm gives good results when solving an instance of the problem that features the most common routing requirements, when the space available in the conduits is not tightly restricted.
-Solutions using the strategy for handling open conduits give more precise results than those using only closed conduits and it also allows the selection of the desired precision level by setting the minimum conduit length.
-As expected, the running times increases exponentially according to the selected precision level.
+common routing requirements and when the space available in the conduits was not tightly restricted.
+In term of cost, the heuristic for handling open conduits raised better results than the ones obtained in [2] and it also allowed the selection of the desired precision level by setting the minimum conduit length.
+As expected, the running times increases exponentially according to the selected precision level, but these times are not prohibitively high under the circumstances commonly found in the industry (e.g. panels up to 300 conduit segments).